Mills Memorial Hospital Replacement - Terrace, BC

 Hello, I was looking at the "What We Heard" brochure and it states that the new hospital will increase our med/surg bed from 25 to 41.
 The current hospital is operating with with 35 med/surg beds and frequently 5-6 inpatients awaiting a bed in ER.
 How is the new hospital going to support our growing community if it will be at capacity the day we move in?
 Furthermore, OR capacity is increasing, and orthopedic services are being added to the already busy surgical schedule.
 ICU capacity is doubling.
 As both these will increase the number of inpatients requiring acute care (med/surg) services, how do the current bed allocation plans reflect the increase in services that the hospital intends to offer?

-nursing staff asked almost 2 years ago
+nursing staff asked over 2 years ago

 Thanks so much for your question.
 You are not the only one who has asked questions about the number of beds at the new hospital and whether it will be enough to accommodate the local and regional population’s needs going forward.